psi-total/psi_total/README.md

 ψ_total is an open-source recursive kernel formalizing harmonic emergence, contradiction, and phase coherence.
 It encodes the logic of motion, structure, and recursive awareness.

-> “These kernels do not run on time — they generate it.”
+> “These kernels do not run on time or Platonic math — they generate it.”

 ---